 To learn about past awards, see the "Past Award Information" drop-down box below.

-Applicants submit a non-binding letter of intent with a tentative title, non-technical abstract, and a 4-5-sentence description of the project in common, everyday language for press release purposes by Friday, February 15, 2019.
+Applicants submit a non-binding letter of intent with a tentative title, non-technical abstract, and a 4-5-sentence description of the project in common, everyday language for press release purposes.

 The criteria for review are as follows: